Crusade of 1267: Preaching and recruitment

-In response to the recent attacks of the Egyptian sultan Baibars against the Kingdom of Jerusalem, which had resulted in the loss of Arsuf and Caesarea, Pope Clement IV issued the bull Expansis in cruce authorising a formal crusade in August 1265.
+In response to the recent attacks of the Egyptian sultan Baibars against the Kingdom of Jerusalem, which had resulted in the loss of Arsuf and of Caesarea, Pope Clement IV issued the bull Expansis in cruce authorising a formal crusade in August 1265.
 It was sent to France, Germany and Scandinavia.
 The preaching of the new crusade was entrusted to the German bishops and to the Dominican and Franciscan friars in January 1266.
 According to the Chronica minor auctore Minorita Erphordiensi:

 In the year of our Lord 1266, Pope Clement sent out letters throughout the kingdom of Germany commanding the Dominicans and Franciscans to preach the cross faithfully and urgently against the Sultan of Babylon, who is the Pharaoh of Egypt, and against the Saracens overseas, so that the suffering of the Christians [there] might be alleviated and for the support of the Holy Land.

 Recruitment was poor except in Alsace, the Sundgau and Basel.
 There preaching was conducted by Achilles, former head of the Dominican priory in Basel.
 He recruited an army of more than 500 that gathered in Basel in early 1267.

 Out of the same kingdom-wide preaching campaign and Papal bull, several leading noblemen of the Empire opted to crusade against Prussia instead of in the Holy Land.
 These included King Ottokar II of Bohemia, Duke Albert I of Brunswick, Margrave Henry III of Meissen and Margrave Otto III of Brandenburg.
 The Chronica minor also reports that many of those recruited in Germany in 1266 were pressed into serving Count Charles I of Anjou in his conquest of the Kingdom of Sicily, which had Papal sanction as a crusade against the pope's main rivals in Italy, the German Staufer dynasty.

 The crusaders that gathered at Basel were placed under the leadership of two knights, Sigfrid Mönch and Hemman (Johannes) Schaler, who were ministerials of the bishopric of Basel.
 The crusade lacked a noble leader, since ministerials were legally serfs.

 According to the Annales Basileenses, the Mönch and Schaler families held a "court" in Basel in 1266.
 This is most likely the annual tournament held on 8 September by the Psitticher (Parrots), one of the municipal factions in Basel to which both the Mönch and Schaler families belonged.
 The famous poet Konrad von Würzburg, who was living in Basel and an associate of the Psitticher at the time, may even have composed his poem Der Welt Lohn as a piece of crusade propaganda for the occasion.
 One other known crusade song may have been composed on the occasion of the Crusade of 1267: Hilf, herre, den die dîner muoter nîgen! by Hawart.